Fruits and Vegetables: To Peel or Not To Peel?

 Fruits and vegetables are known for their phytonutrients, which have outstanding health benefits such as reducing risk factors for cancer and chronic diseases.
 These phytonutrients are mostly found on the outside of plants, specifically on the skin.
 The phytonutrient content increases with ripeness and with any puncture to the skin such as fermenting, cutting or crushing.
 The skin of plants also contains tons of fiber, antioxidants, vitamins and minerals.
 Simply put, it is important to try and eat the entire fruit or vegetable to maximize health benefits.

 People often peel fruits and vegetables to take stress off their digestive system or to reduce the amount of pesticides.
-If you’d prefer to leave the skin on but still make them easier to eat and digest you can always cook them.
-Check out our Strawberry Fruit Compote and Poached Pears with Blueberry Sauce for some great ideas.
-In addition, try our Zucchini with Mint or Stir-Fried Kale with Ginger to add those veggies into the diet.
+If you’d prefer to leave the skin on but still want to make them easier to eat and digest you can cook them, like in a Strawberry Fruit Compote or Poached Pears with Blueberry Sauce.
+For veggie options, try this Zucchini with Mint and Stir-Fried Kale with Ginger.

-In order to remove pesticides, wash the fruit or vegetable thoroughly under cold water and scrub with a stiff brush to wash away any dirt or chemicals (FDA).
-With proper washing, you are able to remove those pesticides in order to reap all possible health benefits from the skin and inner flesh of fruits and vegetables.
+In order to remove pesticides, wash produce thoroughly under cold water and scrub with a stiff brush to get rid of any remaining dirt or chemicals (FDA).
+With proper washing, you are able to remove those pesticides and reap the health benefits from the skin and inner flesh of fruits and vegetables.